-On a recent visit to Disneyland, the Nerd had his first experience at the Magic Key Terrace.
+On a recent visit to California Adventure, I had my first experience at the Magic Key Terrace.

 It was a special opening to passholders.

 Much like everything else in the park, a reservation was needed.

 We snagged one, midday, on a Wednesday.

 It is not clearly marked so we were about 10 minutes late to the reservation due to not finding the location.

 When we arrived we spoke with the hostess who told us it would be another 15-20 minutes for our table to be ready.

 We were able to give our phone number to receive a text to be back.